Capblancq/Local-Adaptation-Fagus-sylvatica/README.md

-Local adaptation in Fagus sylvatica in the French Alps
+Local adaptation of Fagus sylvatica in the French Alps

 1/ File script_RDA_Fagus.R is the script used to produce all the results and figures of the study described in Capblancq et al. (in review)